-Historically, Code Enforcement cases were complaint driven and initiated by a resident, business person, or community member.
-Today, with the advancements in our division, officers are more proactive in seeking ways to mitigate quality of life issues before receiving a call from a community member for assistance.
-On the occasion that a complaint is filed from a community member, handling the complaint typically follows a process.
+Historically, Code Enforcement cases were complaint-driven and initiated by a resident, business person, or community member.
+Today, with the advancements in our division, officers are more proactive in seeking ways to mitigate quality-of-life issues before receiving a call from a community member for assistance.
+On the occasion that a complaint is filed by a community member, handling the complaint typically follows a process.

 Community members with concerns regarding a quality of life issue may have those concerns addressed in the following manner:

 When the officer receives the case, the officer will complete an inspection of the property.
-If during the investigation the officer determines that there are no visible violations of a state or local statue, the officer will note that and close the case.
-If on the other hand a quality of life issue is identified that violates a state or local statue, the officer may then advance to the next level in the case handling process.
+If during the investigation the officer determines that there are no visible violations of a state or local statute, the officer will note that and close the case.
+If on the other hand, a quality of life issue is identified that violates a state or local statute, the officer may then advance to the next level in the case-handling process.

-The re-inspection of the case is normally conducted between 14 and 30 days later as identified on the NOV; however, dependent on case load, the re-inspections may take place at a later date than was indicated.
+The re-inspection of the case is normally conducted between 14 and 30 days later as identified on the NOV; however, dependent on the caseload, the re-inspections may take place at a later date than was indicated.
 If during the re-inspection, the issues have been addressed as requested, the officer may then order the case to be closed.
-If during the re-inspection issues stll remain, the officer will use his/her judgement whether to grant an extension, issue a final warning notice, issue an administrative citation or issue a notice to appear.
+If during the re-inspection issues still remain, the officer will use his/her judgment on whether to grant an extension, issue a final warning notice, issue an administrative citation, or issue a notice to appear.
 As previously stated, it is the primary goal to seek voluntary compliance as opposed to issuing citations.